tigermursa/JavaScript-Mastery-2024/Advance-Js-Course/Module-1/What is JavaScript/Readme.md

 Paradigm: Mindset of code structure which will determine your coding style.

-1.Procedural Programming
+1.Procedural Programming.
-2.OOP
+2.OOP.
-3.FP:Functional Programming
+3.FP:Functional Programming.

 ### Prototyped-based: